Diegomoro415/mildew_detection/README.md

     time utilization but also positions the agricultural process for seamless scalability, aligning with the evolving landscape of modern farming practices.

 ---

+### **Rationale to Map business Requirements to Data Visualizations and ML Tasks**

+In alignment with the CRISP-DM methodology, our approach encompasses six key phases to ensure a systematic and effective development process:

+1. **Business Understanding:**
+   - Define objectives and requirements to conduct a visual differentiation study between healthy and powdery mildew-affected cherry leaves.
+   - Set clear goals to achieve a nuanced understanding of the visual characteristics associated with both healthy and infected leaves.

+2. **Data Understanding:**
+   - Collect and explore the dataset to gain insights into the visual features that distinguish healthy cherry leaves from those with powdery mildew.

+3. **Data Preparation:**
+   - Clean, transform, and prepare the data, focusing on visual attributes crucial for conducting the differentiation study.

+4. **Modeling:**
+   - Apply various techniques to the data and evaluate results for effectiveness in meeting project goals.

+5. **Evaluation:**
+   - Assess model results, concentrating on the model's ability to visually differentiate between healthy and powdery mildew-affected cherry leaves.

+6. **Deploymet:**
+   - Deploy the model and continuously monitor results to ensure ongoing alignment with project objectives.

+#### **Mapping Business Requirements to Data Visualizations and ML Tasks**

+**Business Requirements 1:**
+> The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

+*User Story:*

+- As a user, I want an interactive, navigable dashboard for a clear understanding of visual features distinguishing healthy and infected cherry leaves.
+- As a user, I want to visualize average and variability images to facilitate the visual differentiation study.
+- As a user, I want to display the difference between average healthy and infected leaves for a nuanced visual understanding.
+- As a user, I want an image montage of healthy and infected leaves for a comprehensive visual comparison.

+ *Implementation:*

+- Developed a Streamlit-based dashboard with an easy navigation sidebar.
+- Calculated the difference between average infected and healthy leaves.
+- Presented "mean" and "standard deviation" images for healthy and infected leaves.
+- Created an image montage for both infected and healthy leaves.

+**Business Requirement 2:**

+>The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+*User Story:*

+- As a user, I want a ML model to predict with high accuracy whether a cherry leaf is healthy or contains powdery mildew.

+*Implementation:*

+- Deployed an ML model with optimal hyperparameters, achieving a prediction accuracy of 97%.
+- Enabled users to upload cherry leaf images for instant evaluation through an uploader widget.
+- Displayed uploaded images with prediction statements, indicating the presence of powdery mildew and associated probabilities.

+---